-Here's a good reason to start getting busy – a new study finds that individuals who have frequent sex may be at a lower risk of suffering from a heart attack.
-Furthermore, couch potatoes who don't exercise or knock boots often may be more likely to go into cardiac arrest.
+Here’s a good reason to start getting busy – a study found that individuals who have frequent sex may be at a lower risk of suffering from a heart attack.
+Furthermore, couch potatoes who don’t exercise or knock boots often may be more likely to go into cardiac arrest.

-The study, which was published in a recent edition of the Journal of the American Medical Association, was conducted by researchers at Boston's Tufts Medical Center.
-They analyzed more than a dozen studies and found that the risk for a heart attack among individuals who don't exercise regularly increases 3.5 times after engaging in strenuous activity, including sex.
+The study, which was published in the Journal of the American Medical Association, was conducted by researchers at Boston’s Tufts Medical Center.
+They analyzed more than a dozen studies and found that the risk for a heart attack among individuals who don’t exercise regularly increases 3.5 times after engaging in strenuous activity, including sex.

 However, regular rolls in the hay with a partner could reduce this post-sex risk.
 The researchers emphasized the fact that they were not in any way discouraging sex or exercise.